dpenkler/hp9816emu/README.md

 On the right hand panel there are 10 indicators

 The indicators in front of the different drive address labels Addr:70X are lit when the corresponding drive is "connected" to the HPIB bus.

 The indicators in front of the **Unit N** buttons flash when there is activity on the drive unit

-The H7XX button labels light red when there is a disk image associated with the drive unit.
-The LIF volume label appears below it.
+The **Unit N** button labels change to the LIF Volume label and light red when there is a disk image associated with the drive unit.

 The Leds above the red graphics reset button represent the CPU Status LEDs on the back of the 9816 CPU board.